How Many Children Do I Have After My Son Died?

 Rabbi Shlomo Yitzchaki (1040-1105) known as Rashi, comments on the verse ‘…he refused to be comforted…’.
 Rashi points out that Joseph’s father instinctively knew his son was alive and that’s why he couldn’t get Joseph out of his mind and therefore refused comfort.
 I’d like to go one step further with this idea and apply it even to one who has passed away.

 Ever since Jacob left, a part of me is missing.
-It’s as if I have a big hole inside of me.
+Grief has left a big hole inside of me.
 I’ll never ‘get over’ the loss of my son.
-My sadness will never go away.
+The sadness of child loss will never go away.
 But why is that?
 It’s because I know my son is still alive.
 As I elucidated in my post How I’m Coping With the Loss of My Adult Son, Jacob is living a life without a body in the spiritual world.
 I can’t imagine what his life is like, but it’s still a life.
 And I know he’s happy.
 This is why we can never forget any loved one who has passed away.
 We can’t get rid of that agitating gut feeling that tells us that the person lives on.
 It’s as if he’s far away on vacation and some day he will return.

 I Still Ask G-d To Bless My Son